mieubrisse/teact/README.md

 - Make every component styleable, so we don't need styleboxes everywhere???
 - Add some sort of inline/span thing
 - Create a single "position" enum (so that we don't have different ones between flexbox and text, etc.)
+- Make flexbox alignments purely "MainAxis" and "CrossAxis", so that when flipping the box things will be nicer